 Some times I think it would be so nice if my house were actually tucked away in the forest, not on a hilltop overlooking the highway and all the loud traffic below.
 And my neighbors gossiping about my “pantalones” or lack there of.
 Its my day off dammit, and its spring time.
 If I want to run around my yard all day in a bathing suit I will.
 I DO WHAT I WANT!

 My cats think its spring time as their squirrel friends have returned.
 We haven’t seen a squirrel in at least a year and now we have a few in our big pine tree out front again.
-They love to torment my cats.
+Our friends in Virginia had so many squirrels in their tree in their backyard that they found a tree removal company (apparently just by searching the internet for “tree removal Roanoke“) and had the tree removed.
+Sounds a bit drastic but apparently the squirrels were causing all sorts of problems.
+I understand that, as they love to torment my cats.
 I love to torment my cats by shaving them to look like Lions when they start to get hot, about mid May.
 WE have no air conditioning up here in our mountain home.
 The cats may not enjoy being shaved when I’m doing it, but they are happy afterwards!

 |Pacific Crest Trail|

 |View of Holcomb Valley in the distance|

 As I’m relaxing in my lawn chair in the sunshine I just watched the coolest little lizard sliver past me.
 I actually thought it was a snake for a minute because his legs completely disappear in the leaf piles that are covering my baby seedlings.
 I wish my camera was nearby.
 I’m kind of glad its not a snake; I had enough experiences with rattlesnakes last summer to last a few years.
 I like lizards, they don’t eat my plants.